-Ordained in 1976 as a Church of England minister, he worked in West Leeds, Yorkshire from 1976-1979 as priest in charge of a daughter church and as an industrial chaplain.
+Ordained in 1976 as a Church of England minister, Chris worked in Leeds, West Yorkshire from 1976-1979 as priest in charge of a daughter church and as an industrial chaplain.

 From 1979-84 he was a full time industrial chaplain with Teesside Industrial Mission, based in Hartlepool in northern England, a coastal town with the country's highest unemployment.
 There he set up the Hartlepool Co-operative Enterprise Centre, working with the local Churches, the local authority and the Government's Co-operative Development Agency.
 He was a founder member of the Cleveland Co-operative Agency and also set up Respond!, an adult education programme addressing mass unemployment across Teesside.